A couple of the Bainbridge Island City Council races became downright nasty at the online debate hosted by the Bainbridge Island Review Monday night.

 In comparison, the other two council race debates were cordial.

-Regarding the environment, Fantroy-Johnson noted the Madison Diner, a longtime staple of BI, was closing.
-“We have to take care of people who run businesses downtown,” she said, adding the council must make sure businesses do not hurt waterways, but that conserving natural resources should not be at the expense of businesses.
+Regarding the environment, Fantroy-Johnson said, “We have to take care of people who run businesses downtown,” adding the council must make sure businesses do not hurt waterways, but that conserving natural resources should not be at the expense of businesses.

 Smith said the environment is a priority for him.
 He would like to see people working more online to keep them off the roads to reduce greenhouse gases.
 He wants to make sure BI manages water better so it doesn’t run out of it like other islands have.
 And he wants to reduce our pollution in Puget Sound.
 To rebut, Fantroy-Johnson said recent studies have shown BI does have enough water, and that the council is looking at a water reuse system so it would have even more.